Lilly Hiatt: Career

 In August 2017, Hiatt released her third album, Trinity Lane.
 The record was produced by Michael Trent of Shovels & Rope and was recorded on Johns Island in South Carolina.
 Cary Ann Hearst of Shovels & Rope appears on vocals on the track "Everything I Had."
 The record's title comes from a main street in East Nashville in Tennessee.
 Hiatt said that although the songs often have a dark subject matter, the record is a rock and roller.

 Hiatt used a new band on her album, Trinity Lane.
 The band members are John Condit on guitar, Robert Hudson on bass, and Allen Jones on drums.

+In 2022, Hiatt appeared on the second compilation from East Nashville indie label 3Sirens, founded by friends and artists The Grahams.
+"3Sirens Presents: Part 2" was a collection of 80s and 90s cover songs, featuring performances from Hiatt, Nicole Atkins, Elizabeth Cook and The Grahams.
+Lilly Hiatt's cover of "Under The Milky Way" by was originally recorded by The Church.

 Hiatt has toured with Aaron Lee Tasjan, John Moreland, Drive-by Truckers, Margo Price, and John Prine, as well as many others.

 Personal life

 Hiatt lives in East Nashville, Tennessee.
 She struggled with addiction and became sober in her late 20s.